fdgenie/ShowPokePad/README.md

 # ShowPokePad

-ShowPokePad is a basic application that help you organize your pokedex.
+ShowPokePad is a basic application that helps you organize your pokedex.
 You can navigate through pokemon, see details about them and either get'em or add them to your wishlist.

 # Technology stack

-This application is just for learning purposes and it focus on fundamentals of Angular.
+This application is just for learning purposes and it focuses on fundamentals of Angular.
 It's also using material Angular for css and basic functionality of RxJs.
-There are also included unit tests with Jasmine + Karma.
+Unit tests with Jasmine + Karma are included.

 # Api for data